 All Civil Service candidates must be British citizens and must have lived in the UK for at least two of the last ten years.
 Work experience involving communication with people from diverse backgrounds will strengthen your application.

 There's intense competition for Fast Stream places.
 Applications are online and involve a range of tests and interviews as well as an assessment centre.
 There's also a security vetting process, and you'll need to answer questions about your health before you can be offered a job.

 To find out about how you can get into this career via a school leaver route (eg an apprenticeship or school leaver training programme) see the public sector section of TARGETcareers, our website aimed at school leavers.
 Take a look at this article on school leaver training programmes in public service.

-- language skills and an aptitude for language-learning
+- an aptitude for language learning

 - willingness to get actively involved in the local community and undertake a range of social activities while abroad

 - tact, diplomacy and neutrality